Molar pregnancy: symptoms, causes and treatment

 Other less common symptoms may include anemia, vitamin D deficiencyhyperthyroidism or signs of gestational trophoblast cancer.

-It's important to remember that they can resemble those of a normal pregnancy!
+It's important to remember that these can resemble those of a normal pregnancy!
 So it's essential to consult a doctor if you have any signs to worry about.
 Early diagnosis of pregnancy is essential to ensure rapid and effective treatment of this anomaly.

 What causes molar pregnancy?

-This is a rare pregnancy anomaly caused by chromosomal maldistribution at the time of fertilization.
+Molar pregnancy is a rare pregnancy anomaly caused by chromosomal maldistribution at the time of fertilization.

 • The mother's age: an early pregnancy (before 16 or 17) or a later one (after 35 or 40) may increase the risk of developing it;